Logo

 Sec.
 31aa –Mental health and school safety grants

-Governor: Maintains the $300 million for per-pupil payments to districts for activities to improve the mental health of students and staff and/or to improve school safety.
-The funding would be disbursed on a per-pupil basis to districts.
+Allocates $25 million for payments to districts for specific activities to improve the mental health of students and staff and/or to improve school safety.
+A district would have to opt in to receive funds.

 Secs.
 32d and 39 – Great Start Readiness Program

-House: Increases funding for the Great Start Readiness Program by $96.1 million and expands eligibility to to those families making up to 350% of the federal poverty guideline.
-Increases the full-day rate to $10,317 and the part-day rate to $5,159.
+Increases funding for the Great Start Readiness Program by $85 million and expands eligibility to those families making up to 400% of the federal poverty guidelines.
+However, if all slots are not filled, then any child who will be four by Sept.
+1 is eligible with no income guidelines.
+Increases the full-day rate to $10,185 and the part-day rate to $5,093.
+Includes grants up to $50,000 for classroom start-up costs.

 Sec.
 35a – Third grade reading